 Surface water is discharged through a piped network from Mid Meadows and Top Meadows at the north of the development site, to The Meadows at the south.
-Surface water then discharges to a combined sewer owned by United Utilities at the southern boundary of The Meadows.
-Flows are attenuated by means of a flow control at the southern boundary of the Meadows to a maximum discharge rate of 5.0 l/s for all events up to and including the 100-year event with a 40% allowance for climate change.
+Surface water then discharges to a watercourse located at the southern boundary of The Meadows.
+Flows are attenuated by means of a flow control at the southern boundary of the Meadows to a maximum discharge rate of 32.0 l/s for all events up to and including the 100-year event with a 50% allowance for climate change.
 There are also flow controls located at the southern boundary of Mid Meadows and Top Meadows.
 Attenuated flows are stored within the piped network and cellular storage systems.

-Within the development footprint, there are swales collecting highway drainage that are intended purely to assist with improving water quality of surface water run-off.
 Additionally a man-made mill race is diverted around the western site boundary via a combination of swales and pipes.